Foreign Finalists Selected for Student Academy Award

-Beverly Hills, CA – Five finalists, selected from 45 entries representing 29 foreign countries, will compete for the Academy of Motion Picture Arts and Sciences’ 2008 Honorary Foreign Film award in the 35th Annual Student Academy Awards® competition.
-The winning student filmmaker will be brought to Los Angeles, along with U.S.-based Student Academy Award winners, to participate in a week of industry-related activities and social events that will culminate in the awards presentation ceremony on June 7 in Beverly Hills.
+April 18, 2006 — Beverly Hills, CA — Five finalists from 29 entries representing 22 foreign countries have been selected to compete for the Academy of Motion Picture Arts and Sciences’ 2006 Honorary Foreign Film Award in the Student Academy Awards competition.
+The winning student filmmaker will be brought to Los Angeles in June to participate, along with U.S.-based winners of the 33rd Student Academy Awards, in a week of industry-related activities and social events, culminating in the awards presentation ceremony on June 10 in Beverly Hills.

-Tickets for the 35th Annual Student Academy Awards presentation ceremony, at which the winning foreign student film and the Gold Medal award-winning films from the U.S. will be screened in their entirety, are free and will be available beginning May 1.
-A maximum of four tickets may be requested online at www.oscars.org in person at the Academy box office, by mail or by calling the Student Academy Awards department at (310) 247-3000, ext.
-130. The ceremony will be held on Saturday, June 7, at 6 p.m. at the Academy’s Samuel Goldwyn Theater, located at 8949 Wilshire Boulevard in Beverly Hills.
-Doors open at 5 p.m.
-All seating is unreserved.
+Tickets for the 33rd Student Academy Awards presentation ceremony, at which the winning foreign student film will be screened in its entirety along with the other Gold Medal-winning films from the U.S., are free and available beginning May 1.
+To request a maximum of four tickets, call the Academy at 310-247-3000, ext.
+130, or print an order form from the Academy’s website at www.oscars.org.
+The ceremony will be held on Saturday, June 10, in the Academy’s Samuel Goldwyn Theater, at 6 p.m.

 This news content was configured by WebWire editorial staff.
 Linking is permitted.